-You can see the statue for yourself by walking down some stairs to the shore.
+You can see the statue for yourself by walking down some stairs to the shoreline.
 Here you will see Kópakonan perched above the ocean and looking towards a small waterfall that drops on the basalt ground.

 Trøllanes is a secluded village in the north of Kalsoy island.
 Here life is lived in peace and remoteness.

 The mountains around Trøllanes are so high that the sun is invisible for months during winter.
 The 12 of March is a special day as this is the day when the light falls back over the hill in the village.